 The Global Consciousness Project (GCP), led by Dr. Roger Nelson at Princeton University, is an experiment that explores the possibility of a global collective consciousness.
 The project uses a network of random number generators (RNGs) placed around the world to detect correlations in data during major global events, such as natural disasters, terrorist attacks, and significant cultural moments.

-The hypothesis is that collective emotional responses to these events might influence the behavior of RNGs, leading to deviations from randomness.
+The hypothesis is that collective emotional responses to these events might influence the behaviour of RNGs, leading to deviations from randomness.
 Although the results are controversial and not universally accepted, some findings suggest that significant global events correspond with anomalies in RNG data, implying a possible connection to a collective consciousness.

 Quantum Theory and Non-Locality